Simplystina/CryptoVerse-Project/README.md

 ### It displays the market value of each coin, displays the latest news happening and shows the latest information about a coin

+## The Api used to develop this application is the coin ranking api at Rapid Api

 The live url can be found  [here](https://crypto-verse-project.netlify.app/)